Say on pay

 Say on pay is a term used for a role in corporate law whereby a firm's shareholders have the right to vote on the remuneration of executives.
-In the United States this provision was ushered in when the Dodd Frank Act Wall Street Reform and Consumer Protection Act was passed in 2010.
-While Say on pay is a non-binding, advisory vote, failure reflects shareholder dissatisfaction with executive pay or company performance.
+In the United States, this provision was ushered in when the Dodd–Frank Wall Street Reform and Consumer Protection Act was passed in 2010.
+While Say on Pay is a non-binding, advisory vote, failure reflects shareholder dissatisfaction with executive pay or company performance.

 Often described in corporate governance or management theory as an agency problem, a corporation's managers are likely to overpay themselves because, directly or indirectly, they are allowed to pay themselves as a matter of general management power.
 Directors are elected to a board that has a fiduciary duty to protect the interests of the corporation.
 In large listed companies, executive compensation will usually be determined by a compensation committee composed of board members.
-Proponents argue that “say on pay” reforms strengthen the relationship between the board of directors and shareholders, ensuring that board members fulfill their fiduciary duty.
-Critics of the policy believe that “say on pay” does not effectively or comprehensibly monitor compensation, and consider it to be reactionary policy rather than proactive policy, because it does not immediately affect the Board of Directors.
+Proponents argue that “say on pay” reforms strengthen the relationship between the board of directors and shareholders, ensuring that board members fulfil their fiduciary duty.
+Critics of the policy believe that “say on pay” does not effectively or comprehensibly monitor compensation, and consider it to be a reactionary policy rather than a proactive policy because it does not immediately affect the Board of Directors.
 Some argue it is counter-productive because it diminishes the authority of the Board of Directors.
 The effect of ‘say on pay’ measures can be binding or non-binding, depending on regulatory requirements or internal corporate policy as determined by proxy votes.

 Switzerland

-On the 3rd of March the Swiss voted by 69.7 per cent to ensure shareholders, pension funds and not banks, entirely control questions of executive pay.
+On the 3rd of March, the Swiss voted by 69.7 per cent to ensure shareholders, pension funds and not banks, entirely control questions of executive pay.
 Shareholders must elect all members of a company's remuneration committee of all Swiss public listed companies.
 They further should receive annual votes on the identity of all members of the board of directors.
-The role that banks played in casting votes on other shareholders behalf has been abolished.
+The role that banks played in casting votes on other shareholders' behalf has been abolished.

 Australia

-The Corporations Amendment (Improving Accountability on Director and Executive Remuneration) Act 2011 introduced in the Corporations Act 2001 new sections 250R(2), 250U-V, so that if at two consecutive meetings over 25% of shareholders vote against the directors’ remuneration package, the directors have to stand for election again in 90 days.
+The Corporations Amendment (Improving Accountability on Director and Executive Remuneration) Act 2011 introduced in the Corporations Act 2001 new sections 250R(2), 250U-V, so that if at two consecutive meetings over 25% of shareholders vote against the directors' remuneration package, the directors have to stand for election again in 90 days.